-Meredith Parker is the social work librarian on the New Brunswick Campus meredith.parker@rutgers.edu p.
-848-932-6124; Natalie Borisovets is at Newark, Dana Library natalieb@rutgers.edu 973-353-5909; Katie Anderson is at Camden, Robeson Library: Katie.anderson@rutgers.edu 856-225-2830.
+Julia Maxwell is the social work the social work librarian on the New Brunswick Campus Email jam1148@libraries.rutgers.edu.
+848-932-6000; Natalie Borisovets is at Newark, Dana Library natalieb@rutgers.edu973-353-5909; Katie Anderson is at Camden, Robeson Library: Katie.anderson@rutgers.edu 856-225-2830.
 They are all available to meet with students.